VirtualFlyBrain/VFB2/content/en/docs/Tutorials/APIs/navis.md

 Some of the properties such as `.root` or `.ends` are computed on-the-fly from the underlying raw data.
-For `TreeNeurons` that's the node table (and it's graph representation).
+For `TreeNeurons` that's the node table (and its graph representation).
 The node table is a pandas DataFrame that looks effectively like a SWC:

 ```python